-As part of our commitment to promote scholarship that supports, challenges, and improves health professions education, CHES created a program of mini-sabbaticals for UBC faculty.
+As part of our commitment to promote scholarship that supports, challenges, and improves health professions education, CHES created a program of mini-sabbaticals for UBC faculty in the health professions.

 We recognized that faculty were frequently drawn away from their scholarly activities to attend to more immediate demands in their clinical, teaching, or administrative responsibilities; making it difficult to gain traction in the scholarship of their educational work.